Is Tutoring a Tax Deductible Expense?

 Is Private Tutoring Worth the Cost?

 One thing most everyone can agree on is that education has suffered a huge setback due to the COVID-19 quarantines and subsequent shutdown of schools and regular school programs as we knew them.
-Here are just a few reports:
+Student grades have suffered, test scores on assessment and achievement tests have dropped, and the dropout rate has soared.

 Private tutoring is not a free service, and as such is not the solution for every child.
 However, many parents are rearranging budgets and prioritizing tutoring as a necessary expense instead of a luxury.
-For many parents who have found themselves in the role of teacher/tutor/learning coach, being able to hire a private tutor for their child not only helps the child catch up and keep up with grade-level schoolwork, but it also takes the burden off of the parent who may be juggling a lot right now.
-Lots of parents are either working from home full-time or part-time, and are trying to supervise their children and keep their household going all at the same time.
-For them, even a few hours a week of professional academic help for their kids is a huge relief.
+For many parents, being able to hire a private tutor for their child not only helps the child catch up and keep up with grade-level schoolwork, but it also takes the burden off of the parent who may be juggling a lot right now.
+Lots of parents who work from home full-time or part-time welcome even a few hours a week of professional academic help for their kids.

 How Tutoring Helps